Severe storms expected Tuesday in the DMV

 DETAILED TIME FRAME:

 Tuesday is a day that you want to constantly monitor the weather.
-Strong to severe storms are possible Tuesday afternoon in D.C., Maryland, Virginia and West Virginia.
+Strong to severe storms are possible Tuesday evening in D.C., Maryland, Virginia and West Virginia.

-The main threats include damaging winds, hail and isolated tornadoes.
-The key timing is 1 p.m. until 7 p.m.
-It's not expected to not storm that entire time, but storms are possible anytime within that time frame.

-Storms will come in several waves, and in particular during the afternoon through early evening, storms could turn severe.
-It's also possible the atmosphere does not destabilize in time for the second wave of storms.
-That would keep the severe weather south of D.C. into the northern neck of Virginia and southern Maryland.
+One wave of rain and a few embedded storms moves through the area around mid-day.
+After that, some breaks in the clouds will allow our atmosphere to destabilize for a few more storms in the evening hours.
+Those storms could turn strong/severe mainly south of DC.
+The main threats include damaging winds and heavy rain.
+An isolated tornado cannot be ruled out.

 RELATED: Severe storms with heavy downpours possible Tuesday